lcheng6/aws-sustainability-hackathon-2019/README.md

 ## The existing solution uses the following steps:

-*   Sentinal-2 imagery is pulled using the SentinalHub API tool.
+*   Sentinal-2 imagery is pulled using the SentinalHub API tool, due to its simplicity.
+However, we did experiment with https://github.com/RemotePixel/aws-sat-api-py, but found its data tile retrieval ability inferior to Sentinel Hub's implementation.
 *   Imagery is stored in Amazon S3 for each time stamp, including
     *   Normalized difference vegetation index (NDVI) image, which is the a RGB image, where green indicates forest cover.
     *   NVDI Porto Velho, Brazil 09/25/2019: ![](sample-images/nvdi-porto-valle-09_25_2019.png)